Jayhawks vs. Bison: First Round Betting Trends, Record ATS, Home/Road Splits

 Kansas vs. Howard: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 1 seed Kansas Jayhawks (27-7) and the No. 16 seed Howard Bison (22-12) will meet in the opening round of the NCAA Tournament on Thursday at 2:00 PM.
-Kansas is favored by 21.5 points in the contest, which airs on TBS.
-Here's everything you need to know about this 1-16 matchup when filling out your brackets.
-The matchup's over/under is 145.5.
+An opening-round NCAA Tournament matchup will see the 1-seed Kansas Jayhawks (27-7) play as a 21.5-point favorite against the No. 16 seed Howard Bison (22-12) on Thursday at Wells Fargo Arena.
+The matchup starts at 2:00 PM on TBS.
+Here's a deep dive into this 1-16 matchup before filling out your brackets.
+The matchup's point total is set at 145.5.

 Kansas vs. Howard Odds & Info